-Jonathan Kaufman is co-founder of Third Plateau Social Impact Strategies.
+Jonathan Kaufman (he/him) is co-founder of Third Plateau Social Impact Strategies.
 In this role, Jonathan collaborates with nonprofits, foundations, and social entrepreneurs all over the world, helping them expand and deepen their impact.
 He specializes in business and strategic planning, metrics development, community and millennial engagement, and impact assessment for a wide array of Third Plateau’s clients.

 Jonathan draws on his unique experiences building the capacity of nonprofits here at home and around the world.
 Prior to launching Third Plateau, Jonathan lived in St. Louis, where he consulted for a number of organizations on social impact issues, including volunteer management strategies for the local PBS affiliate, earned revenue models for an employment assistance agency, pricing strategies for a national women’s rights nonprofit, and inventory and operations optimization for a foster care organization.
 While living in Athens Greece, he worked as the Special Programs Director at Caritas Athenas Refugee Center, helping refugees from Somalia, Guinea, Afghanistan, and Iraq settle and restart their lives in the European Union.
 At Caritas, he increased the soup kitchen capacity five-fold and developed comprehensive language and culture courses for the agency’s clients.